MrSonOfaBit/devops-master-class/docker/docker_notes.md

 ### Docker Daemon
 This Component will process everything.
 Build your images, start and stop your containers, use local images or pull images from the docker registry

+## Microservices
+You can describe microservices as a architecture type.
+You split software in small self-contained services that fulfill one purpose.
+Every microservice can be run, test and deployed regardless of other services.
+Docker container are a perfect way to develop and deploy these microservices.
+How different services communicate with each other will be shown in the example below.

+### Microservices CE & CC
+For this example there will be used to created microservices.
+The `Currency Conversion Service` and the `Currency Exchange Service`.
+Both services will help you to determine a specific currency.

 ## Build Docker Image
 Your Dockerfile will contain everything that docker needs to know, to build a image based on your config.
 When building a image, docker saves the different steps inside a cache.
 So when you build your image on different versions, you can optimize your config files structure to build more efficient images.